-Excusing a Student from Reciting a Portion of the Declaration of Independence provide a written statement requesting that your child be excused, (2) the District determines that your child has a conscientious objection to the recitation, or (3) you are a representative of a foreign government to whom the United States government extends diplomatic immunity.
+You may request that your child be excused from recitation of a portion of the Declaration of Independence.
+State law requires students in Social Studies classes in grades 3-12 to recite a portion of the text during Celebrate Freedom Week unless (1) you provide a written statement requesting that your child be excused, (2) the District determines that your child has a conscientious objection to the recitation, or (3) you are a representative of a foreign government to whom the United States government extends diplomatic immunity.
 Congress has declared September 17 of each year or a day during the prior week, to be Constitution Day in which the school will implement an educational activity or program.
 [See policy EHBK(LEGAL).]